victoriaolanipekun/HANQOUT/README.md

 <h3>Serializers</h3>

-Next, I created serializers to enable Django communicate with the PostgreSQL database.
+Next, I created serializers to enable Django to communicate with the PostgreSQL database.
 The serializer translates the data structure from JSON into a format that can be stored or transmitted and reconstructed later.
 I have included a code snippet of the JWT_AUTH SERIALIZER.

 ```python